Borneo Kit Tips

 Kit required for the jungle is geared to keep you protected from the elements while providing as much airy comfort as possible.
 Sometimes it is quite the balancing act, but the key is to select clothing material that is breathable and doesn’t hold a smell.

 What sort of luggage can I bring to Borneo?

 - Pack as light as you can: the jungle is hot and humid and the route is hilly

 - Good quality dry bags are essential – ensure everything is in dry bags - it will rain (probably a lot!).
 You can also use a rain cover for your bag.

-- For women a sarong is very useful for bathing and walking down to the shower/river or just for wearing in the evenings.
+- For women, a sarong is very useful for bathing and walking down to the shower/river or just for wearing in the evenings.
 You must wear something so cover up while bathing.
 Sarongs also make good, light blankets.

 - Take seamless socks – due to the wet environment you tend to get blisters around the seams

 - Shorts are fine for the day, and most of the Penan people wear shorts but trousers do give you more protection from spiky branches, insects, and leeches.
 Avoid cotton, choose trekking pants or shorts that are designed to dry quickly and not rub.

 - Running/sports tops are good for your day clothes – you need something that has the best chance of drying doesn’t hold too much moisture.
 Avoid cotton.
 Instead, choose quick-drying synthetic materials.

 - One set of day trousers is fine (for a 6 day) trip, but take two tops – they do get pretty wet and damp.
 This does depend on your preferences, but remember you don’t want any extra weight!